borglab/gtsam/README.md

 - MacOS 10.6 - 10.9
 - Windows 7, 8

-See INSTALL for more detailed installation instructions.
+See the `INSTALL` file for more detailed installation instructions.

 What is GTSAM?
 ==============